Marcinoo97/pi-httpboot-uefi/README.md

 Boots into uefi from https if ethernet cable is inserted. normal sd/usb boot if there is no ethernet.

 Install with `rpi-eeprom-config --edit signed-pieeprom.bin`

+Or rename signed-pieeprom.bin and signed-pieeprom.sig to pieeprom.bin and pieeprom.sig and then try overwriting files on normal eeprom instalation methods https://github.com/raspberrypi/rpi-eeprom/releases

 EEPROM contains this settings shown below and a signing key that matches boot.img and its signature.